-As busy mums, there’s only so much we can do, and so much we can take before cracks start to show and eventually brake.
-Emotional burnout for mums is very real; it’s happened to me multiple times, and I’m sure it’s happened to you too.
+As busy women, there’s only so much we can do, and so much we can take before cracks start to show and eventually break.
+Feeling emotionally spent is very real; it’s happened to me multiple times, and I’m sure it’s happened to you too.

 You know, those times when life continues on, you keep taking on more and more; the kids, the household, the homework, your work, the bills, and extracurricular commitments.
 There’s so much to do, so little time.
 Things fall by the wayside, particularly things like self-care and a tidy house.
 You’re exhausted and things start to grate on you because they’re not getting done, or they’re not done how you like them, or you just haven’t had time to sit and do something as simple as drink a cup of coffee.
 Cracks start to show and then BAM!
 It all comes tumbling down.

 The thing is, and what I try to remind myself is, we’re human, but we’re not superhuman.
 If we keep putting so much pressure on ourselves to do absolutely everything (and for some, to do everything perfectly), of course, something is going to break.
-It’s usually us, the mum.
-So how about we give our selves a bit of a break and learn from emotional burnout so that it doesn’t get to that point again.
+So how about we give our selves a bit of a break and learn from feeling mentally exhausted so that it doesn’t get to that point again.

 Being emotionally spent or burnt out is a state of chronic stress.
 It’s when you feel utterly worn out and drained because of a stressful personal and work life.
 When you have emotional burnout, you might feel as though you can’t do anything to get out of it, it’s like you’re stuck.
 It can lead to emotional and physical exhaustion, feeling feelings of doubt and detachment and feeling like you are ineffective in all that you do and are unable to achieve the things you’d like to, particularly difficult if you’re a high achiever.